 FOUNDER OF MALENA

-Flynn is an international human rights lawyer and social entrepreneur with a focus on innovative approaches to economic empowerment.
-Her background is in economic development, international trade law, war crimes, reconciliation, and improving access to justice through innovative approaches to education and empowerment.
+Flynn is an international human rights lawyer and social entrepreneur.
+Her background is in human rights, international trade law, war crimes, political reconciliation, and improving access to justice through education.

-These experiences, along with having conversations with people around the world, have formed Flynn’s belief that we can have a huge impact on people’s well-being by supporting their economic agency, so that they can make their own choices about their lives.
-That may mean advocating for trade policy changes, breaking down barriers for entrepreneurs in the developing world, innovating more transparent supply chains, utilizing technology to empower people, upholding an artistic tradition passed down from generations, or bringing local goods to new markets so that community members can better afford healthcare and education for their children, so those children can go on to choose among yet more opportunities.
+These experiences, along with having conversations with people around the world, have formed Flynn’s belief that we can have a positive impact on people’s well-being by amplifying their economic agency, so that they can make their own choices about their lives.
+That may mean advocating for trade policy changes, breaking down barriers for underserved communities, utilizing technology to empower people, upholding an artistic tradition passed down from generations, or bringing goods to new markets so that community members can better afford healthcare and education for their children, so those children can go on to choose among yet more opportunities.

 Investing in people and their creative and entrepreneurial endeavors, so they can become economically independent, is the foundation for Malena.

 Virginia Lucas Hart, Tracy Swift, Betty Krenek, Kristen Hilkert, Kiki Royaards, Patty Kirby,

 Eskinder Fasil, Jean de Dieu Byukusenge, Cydney Puro, Shanti Wilson, Vrnda Dalal, Megan Fisher, Jen Carlomagno, Susan Mbabazi, Genevieve Casey, John Garnett, Jorge de Leòn, Traynor Downey, Melissa de Mata